luquelab/Bioinformatics_Too_Indecisive/docs/tutorial/index.md

 clustalomega_cline_nucleotide()
 ```
 ### Generate a pairwise sequence heatmap
-The cpde then generates a pairwise sequence similarity heatmap to visualize the relationships between sequences.
+The code then generates a pairwise sequence similarity heatmap to visualize the relationships between sequences.
 ![Image 5](dendogram.png)

 ### Create a phylogenetic tree